 For obvious reasons, accountants prepare the accounts for the vast majority of contractor companies.
 As a client, you will need to read through and check the draft accounts before they are submitted.

 Corporation Tax Return (CT600) [Yearly]

 The CT600 form is used by accountants to detail the Corporation Tax owed by a limited company for a given tax year.
 Unless you’re an accounting contractor, this is one task best left to a professional accountancy firm!

-The filing deadlines for P11D forms is 6th July each year.
+The filing deadline for P11D forms is 6th July each year.

 Confirmation Statements [At least Yearly]

 The Statement replaced the old Annual Return Form – and provides Companies House with information about every UK limited company – such as personnel, its registered office address, share capital, etc.

 Unlike the Annual Return, changes can be reported at any time – and once you have paid the single £13 annual fee, you can update the Statement as often as you need to… as long as no more than 12 months elapse between updates.